rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-Here is a quick explanation of the Mialer related methods used above:
+Here is a quick explanation of the Mailer related methods used above:

 * The [`default`][] method sets default values for all emails sent from
-  this mailer.
+  _this_ mailer.
 In this case, we use it to set the `:from` header value for all
   messages in this class.
 This can be overridden on a per-email basis.
 * The [`mail`][] method creates the actual email message.
 We use it to specify
   the values of headers like `:to` and `:subject` per email.